PRIMI-SHU/Cognitive_for_Imitation/README.md

 # Cognitive_for_Imitation
-Companion Codes for the paper: A multimodal robot internal model for visual imitation from others.
+Companion Codes for the paper: A general framework for robot visual imitation from others

 ## Datasets
 Example data can be found at: https://drive.google.com/drive/folders/1j-eLQt_qdH-ODAaCzA6Ws3kFzYM0o7OU?usp=sharing.